arkency/posts/posts/2020-05-12-comparison-of-approaches-to-multitenancy-in-rails-apps.md

 Feel free to [submit a pull request](https://github.com/arkency/posts/edit/master/posts/2020-05-12-comparison-of-approaches-to-multitenancy-in-rails-apps.md) to this blogpost!

 Have comments?
-Ping me on twitter - [@tomasz_wro](https://twitter.com/tomasz_wro) or reply to [this tweet](https://twitter.com/tomasz_wro/status/1265289214960308224).
+[Reply under this tweet](https://twitter.com/tomasz_wro/status/1265289214960308224) or ping me on twitter - [@tomasz_wro](https://twitter.com/tomasz_wro).

 There are at least two other multitenancy-related blogposts we're going to publish soon:

 * A gentle introduction to PostgreSQL schema-based multitenancy with basic concepts explained
 * Caveats and pitfalls of schema-based multitenancy

-If you don't want to miss anything, subscribe to our newsletter (form in the footer).
+If you don't want to miss anything, [subscribe to our newsletter](https://arkency.com/newsletter/).

+Also, if you're looking for a team to hire - it might be an exceptional moment in our history to do so.
+We're typically fully booked and rarely jump on new projects, but we're available for hire starting from Q3 2020.
+You can [drop us a line here](https://arkency.com/).